-The qualification is assessed through a portfolio of experiential learning and presentation, a laboratory tour and oral examination and will enable you to demonstrate evidence of your training, practical skills, specialist knowledge and competency gained in a chosen discipline.
+IBMS Specialist Diplomas are assessed through a portfolio of experiential learning and a presentation, a laboratory tour and oral examination that will enable you to demonstrate evidence of your training, practical skills, specialist knowledge and competency gained in a chosen discipline.

 The diploma is available in the following disciplines:

 - Cellular Pathology

 The laboratory where you plan to undertake the qualification must have IBMS post-registration training approval.
 Please check with your laboratory manager or training officer if you are unsure about your laboratory's approval status.

 Your IBMS membership must be maintained for the duration of this qualification.

 Assessment is by an IBMS Examiner and will take place once you have completed your portfolio and prepared a presentation.
 The presentation will cover: your scope of practice and how specialist knowledge has developed, current developments in the laboratory or recent trends, and your special interests or professional activities.

 Next, your laboratory manager or training officer should complete and submit an examination request form to firstname.lastname@example.org